 That’s in part thanks to our state’s cultural values, as well as our nationally-renowned educational systems, rich training opportunities, and commitment to research and development.

-North Carolina has 53 colleges and universities.
-The state’s three Tier 1 research universities — North Carolina State University, Duke University and the University of North Carolina at Chapel Hill — serve at the cutting edge of education and R&D. The publicly funded University of North Carolina System draws students from all over the world to its 17 institutions.
+North Carolina has 53 colleges and universities, among which are three Tier 1 research universities — North Carolina State University, Duke University and the University of North Carolina at Chapel Hill.
+The publicly-funded University of North Carolina System draws students from all over the world to its 17 institutions.
 Renowned private schools such as Wake Forest University and Davidson College also call North Carolina home.